 We agree.
 But there are several holidays we could change or combine.
 What better way to honor past Presidents than making President’s Day, and Election Day, one and the same?
 Wouldn’t it be a great way to honor Veterans?
 The point is, Election Day is the most important day in our democracy.
 Let’s find a way.

-Many polling stations are run by senior citizen volunteers.
-With the onset of COVID-19, many of them will not want to come out and help which could make wait times worse.
 If you or your employees are taking the day off to vote, please consider also working at your local polling station for the day.
 You could even get creative with some fun rewards for employees that do.
 Contact your local Board of Elections to find out how you or your employees can volunteer.